Blazemeter/taurus/site/dat/docs/Installation.md

 pip install --upgrade bzt
 ```

-Keep in mind that some additional software can be required depend of test type.
+Keep in mind that some additional software can be required depend on the test type
-(Java, specific python tools like locust, etc.)
+(Java, specific Python tools like locust, etc).
-Below you can see some specific info for different operation systems.
+Below you can see some specific info for different operating systems.

 ## Linux